Everything You Need To Know About The National Civil Rights Museum In Memphis, TN

 National Civil Rights Museum Photo Diary

 How Does It Feel To Be A Problem?

 This is a quote from W.E.B.
-DuBois that truly spoke to me as I started the journey of visiting the National Civil Rights museum.
+DuBois that truly spoke to me as I started the journey of visiting the National Civil Rights Museum.
 I had to take a picture of this just so that I could share it with you.
-DuBois was a sociologist that I truly admire and love learning more about.
-If you are a sociology major and you haven't ready anything about him I really encourage you to check out The Scholar Denied by Aldon Morris!
+DuBois was a sociologist that I genuinely admire and love learning more about.
+If you are a sociology major and you haven't read anything about him I encourage you to check out The Scholar Denied by Aldon Morris!
 It's a fantastic book about his life and legacy.

 Separate But Equal

 It is always so crazy to me that there was once a law in this country about segregation being okay in schools if the schools were “equal.”
 Looking back, you could tell that the schools were never equal, and I couldn't imagine my childhood in a segregated way.
 I am so proud of the strides that we have made in this country in just the last century.
 Now, we must make more changes for the better!

 We Will No Longer Accept The Inferior Position Of Second-Class Citizenship

 This was one of the quotes near the lunch counter.
 I saw this quote, and I had to take a picture of it.
 We have to be willing to do what is necessary to be on the right side of history.

 At The Lunch Counter

 This part of the National Civil Rights Museum always gets to me.
 Sitting at the counter while you hear the film behind you is so powerful.
 Hearing what these people have gone through, things I couldn't imagine.
 I love this picture of me and my momma at the counter.